Gay Cape Town – Fun, Friendly and Unique.

 Getting Around Cape Town

-- Walking is a pleasant way to explore compact areas like De Waterkant, Green Point, and the V&A Waterfront, though it’s best avoided at night in quieter neighbourhoods.
+- De Waterkant, Green Point, and the V&A Waterfront are very walkable, though it’s best avoided at night in quieter neighbourhoods.

 - For most trips, rideshare services like Uber and Bolt are affordable and reliable, with fares typically between ZAR 40 and 150 ($2–$8).
 Public transport via the MyCiTi bus is a safe and budget-friendly option, covering key routes such as the airport, Table View, and Hout Bay.